kittsville/GifSound-2/README.md

 # GifSound 2
 *Improved gif + sound mashups*

-**Following messages with the /r/GifSound moderators this project has been suspended indefinitely**

 GifSound 2 is an abandoned prototype of a gif/audio syncing web app.
 It was created in a week to gague the interest of Reddit's [/r/gifsound](http://reddit.com/r/gifsound) community.
 The moderators weren't interested and my uni holiday ended so I abandoned the project.

 It's fallen into disrepair but you could probably get it working with some spit and grease.